JacobBonner/JenkinsTutorial/README.md

         Good evening
         ```
     - Description: `A greeting to give.`
-    - Default Value: `Hello`
+    - _Note_: The default value for this type of parameter is the first option.
 3. Hit 'Add Parameter' and select the 'String' option from the drop down.
 Then for the options of this parameter enter the following for each ...
     - Name: `receiver`
     - Default Value: `World`
     - Description: `Who the greeting parameter is directed to, i.e. who will be receiving the greeting.`
 4. Now go down to the 'Build' section, and in the 'Execute Shell' step, replace `echo 'Hello, World!'` with `echo "${greeting}, ${receiver}!"`, and then hit 'Save'.
 5. Now back on the job's status page, because the purpose of the job has changed, hit the 'Rename' button at the bottom of the left hand side menu.
 Enter the new name `give-greeting` and hit 'Rename'.
+You should see the new name appear in the Project's home page.
 6. Now click 'Build with Parameters'.
 Select the greeting you want to give and who the greeting should be directed towards.
 Then hit 'Build'.
 7. Under the 'Build History', click on '#2', then 'Console Output'.
 You should now see the invocation and result of the command `echo "${greeting}, ${receiver}!"` with the parameters that you passed.